Bucket Toilets: How to Poop for Less

 What is a Bucket Toilet?

-A bucket toilet is a dry toilet that consists of a 5-gallon bucket/pail with a lid which serves as a seat.
+A bucket toilet is a dry toilet that consists of a 5-gallon bucket/pail with a lid that serves as a seat.
 It can either be used as a home toilet or a portable camping toilet.
-Bucket toilets can also be used as RV toilets
+Bucket toilets can also be used as RV toilets.

 A camping bucket toilet is emptied as regularly as daily.
 The user is normally not interested in the end product.
 They merely use it as a means to an end.